Protein folding: Chaperones

 A fully denatured protein lacks both tertiary and secondary structure, and exists as a so-called random coil.
 Under certain conditions some proteins can refold; however, in many cases, denaturation is irreversible.
 Cells sometimes protect their proteins against the denaturing influence of heat with enzymes known as heat shock proteins (a type of chaperone), which assist other proteins both in folding and in remaining folded.
 Heat shock proteins have been found in all species examined, from bacteria to humans, suggesting that they evolved very early and have an important function.
 Some proteins never fold in cells at all except with the assistance of chaperones which either isolate individual proteins so that their folding is not interrupted by interactions with other proteins or help to unfold misfolded proteins, allowing them to refold into the correct native structure.
 This function is crucial to prevent the risk of precipitation into insoluble amorphous aggregates.
 The external factors involved in protein denaturation or disruption of the native state include temperature, external fields (electric, magnetic), molecular crowding, and even the limitation of space (i.e. confinement), which can have a big influence on the folding of proteins.
 High concentrations of solutes, extremes of pH, mechanical forces, and the presence of chemical denaturants can contribute to protein denaturation, as well.
 These individual factors are categorized together as stresses.
 Chaperones are shown to exist in increasing concentrations during times of cellular stress and help the proper folding of emerging proteins as well as denatured or misfolded ones.

 Under some conditions proteins will not fold into their biochemically functional forms.
 Temperatures above or below the range that cells tend to live in will cause thermally unstable proteins to unfold or denature (this is why boiling makes an egg white turn opaque).
-Protein thermal stability is far from constant, however; for example, hyperthermophilic bacteria have been found that grow at temperatures as high as 122 °C, which of course requires that their full complement of vital proteins and protein assemblies be stable at that temperature or above.
+Protein thermal stability is far from constant, however; for example, hyperthermophilic archaea have been found that grow at temperatures as high as 122 °C, which of course requires that their full complement of vital proteins and protein assemblies be stable at that temperature or above.

 The bacterium E. coli is the host for bacteriophage T4, and the phage encoded gp31 protein appears to be structurally and functionally homologous to E. coli chaperone protein GroES and able to substitute for it in the assembly of bacteriophage T4 virus particles during infection.
 Like GroES, gp31 forms a stable complex with GroEL chaperonin that is absolutely necessary for the folding and assembly in vivo of the bacteriophage T4 major capsid protein gp23.